 - We went to the local Jewish Food Festival, which had better main dishes and less-great desserts than the Greek Food Festival from a few months back.

 - With the advent of nicer weather, we’ve been walking and bike riding a lot more in our neighborhood, and getting a chance to reconnect with our neighbors, which is nice.
 Ashar and I also spent one evening on a huge Pokemon Go hunt at a local park that is filled with them.

 - Ashar filled in for a friend in a local bowling league.

-- Ashar gave Dan some ideas for some really cool graphic designs – projects involving penguins that look like characters from The Walking Dead for instance.
+- Ashar gave Kaitlyn some ideas for some really cool graphic designs – projects involving penguins that look like characters from The Walking Dead for instance.

-- Ashar, Dan and I went to see The Addams Family Musical at my alma mater, York College, and that was also very well done!
+- Ashar, Kaitlyn and I went to see The Addams Family Musical at my alma mater, York College, and that was also very well done!
 (And funny!)